9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 To compile our program for basic time and allocation profiling, we use the `-prof`{.verbatim} flag.
-We also need to tell the profiling code which functions we\'re interested in profiling, by adding \"cost centres\" to them.
-A cost centre is a location in the program we\'d like to collect statistics about, and GHC will generate code to compute the cost of evaluating the expression at each location.
+We also need to tell the profiling code which functions we're interested in profiling, by adding "cost centres" to them.
+A cost centre is a location in the program we'd like to collect statistics about, and GHC will generate code to compute the cost of evaluating the expression at each location.
 Cost centres can be added manually to instrument any expression, using the `SCC` pragma: